 You might think they are too oily, but they don’t have to be.

-The trick in preparing fried eggplant meatballs is to make sure that your vegetable oil is extremely hot before you start adding them into the pan – and then, of course, use some kitchen paper to drain the excess oil.
+The trick in preparing fried eggplant balls is to make sure that your vegetable oil is extremely hot before you start adding them into the pan – and then, of course, use some kitchen paper to drain any excess.

-IF YOU WANT MORE TRADITIONAL ITALIAN RECIPES FROM THE SOUTH, YOU WOULD LOVE THESE POSTS!
+FOR MORE TRADITIONAL ITALIAN RECIPES FROM THE SOUTH, CHECK OUT THESE POSTS!

 Ingredients